dipdup-io/dipdup/docs/getting-started/README.md

 # Getting started

-This part of docs covers the same features [Quickstart](../quickstart.md) article does, but more focused on details.
+This part of the docs covers the same features the [Quickstart](../quickstart.md) article does but is more focused on details.